FriendlyKirby/DailyPulse/README.md

 all about.

 ## User Stories
-- As a user, I want to be able to add a task to my list of tasks
+- As a user, I want to be able to add multiple sessions to an activity.
-- As a user, I want to be able to assign tags to those tasks
-- As a user, I want to be able to view my list of tasks sorted by tags
+- As a user, I want to be able to view and list all sessions for an activity.
-- As a user, I want to be able to delete tasks
+- As a user, I want to be able to delete activities or sessions.
-- As a user, I want to be able to record the time I spent on a task
+- As a user, I want to be able to record the time I spent on a session.
-- As a user, I want to be able to see my streak for a task
+- As a user, I want to be able to see my streak for an activity.
-- As a user, I want to be able to see my overall time spent on a task
+- As a user, I want to be able to see my overall time spent on an activity.
-- As a user, I want to be able to see a graph detailing my daily time spent on a task
+- As a user, I want to be able to see a graph detailing my daily time spent on each activity.